What is Spain's “Golden Visa” Program?

 A Look at the Numbers

-There was a significant decrease in Golden Visas issued in Spain in 2020, mainly because of the travel restrictions caused by COVID-19.
+There was a significant decrease in the number of golden visas issued in Spain in 2020, mainly because of the travel restrictions caused by COVID-19.
 According to some statistics, the number of residence permits obtained by investors was half as many as in 2019.
-However, these numbers will likely change in 2021 as Spain remains a very attractive place for foreign investment, and there is an accumulated demand among investors waiting for the borders to open to complete their purchase deals.
+However, these numbers quickly recovered as soon as the travel bans were lifted, and have been increasing steadily since 2021 as Spain remains a very attractive place for foreign investment.

-Brexit will certainly contribute to the increase of applications for Spanish Golden Visas.
-Spain is a popular place for Brits to purchase a second residence, but now that the UK has left the European Union, new rules apply to Britons seeking to buy property in certain areas.
+Brexit was one of the main factors that contributed to the increase of applications for Spanish golden visas in the last few years.
+Spain is a very popular place for Brits to purchase a second residence, and since the UK left the European Union, UK citizens must comply with the general Immigration rules, and also new rules apply to Britons seeking to buy property in certain areas.
 Starting January 1, 2021, UK citizens that did not have Spanish residency before the withdrawal deadline will need to obtain their residence permits under the same rules as other non-EU nationals, and the golden visa is a pretty straight-forward way to do so for those who own a property of significant value.

 Anna Klevtsova is managing partner of Klev&Vera with over 18 years of experience in public service and international cooperation projects.
 Anna leads the corporate and immigration practice, specializing in company formations, investment transactions and immigration strategies.
 Anna is fluent in English, Russian, Spanish, and also speaks French and Catalan.